squidfunk/mkdocs-material/docs/publishing-your-site.md

           - public
     ```

+    1. At some point, GitLab renamed `master` to `main`.
+If your default branch
+       is named `master`, you can safely remove `main`, vice versa.

-    1. Remember to set the `GH_TOKEN` environment variable to the value of your
+    2. Remember to set the `GH_TOKEN` environment variable to the value of your
         [personal access token] when deploying [Insiders], which can be done
         using [masked custom variables].